-- Immediately close both valves on the radiator - Open the bleed valve to release the pressure, which should slow down or even stop the leak. - Contact our Customer Care Team if you are within your two-year warranty period, alternatively, contact a local plumber.
+- Immediately close both valves on the radiator to isolate it. - Open the bleed valve to release the pressure, which should slow down or even stop the leak. - Contact our Customer Care Team if you are within your two-year warranty period, alternatively, contact a local plumber.